-Upon completion of all eight Library and Information Technology courses, the student is ready to begin actual work in a library.
+Upon completion of all eight Library and Information Technology courses, students are ready to begin actual work in a library.
 This is called "The Library Practicum."

 It is the student's responsibility to notify the coordinator of the Library and Information Technology program at least one semester before the practicum begins.
 Students will provide three library choices for field experience.
 The coordinator will review the choices and suggest the best placement from the student’s three choices.